 Here are ten ways to help you increase your Story views:

 Humans love a well-structured narrative.
 Just like any other good book or movie, try to create your Instagram Stories in a way that tells a story.
 It should have a:

 Structured Stories will keep your audience engaged and lower the early exit rate (i.e. the number of users who leave your Story).

 Instagram wants you to use as many features as possible when creating your Stories.
 So make use of every available format, such as photos, videos, boomerangs, text, and GIFs, to achieve a good mix of content.

 A simple way to form structured narratives is to use a storyboard.
 It lets you create an outline of your narrative frame-by-frame.
 Think of it as a rough sketch of individual Stories that you’ll post.

 Your Stories should not only be consistent conceptually but also design-wise.
 Make sure your Stories’ graphics resonate with your page theme and brand aesthetic.

 With the help of a storyboard, you can try different themes, fonts, and colors to decide on the best option so that every Story frame doesn’t look out of place.
-You can use apps like Crello to make the process faster and easier.
-Crello has templates specific to Instagram Stories that will give you inspiration and creation.
+You can use apps like Visme to make the process faster and easier.
+Visme has static and animated templates specific to Instagram Stories that will give you inspiration and creation.